ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 * Number of virtual machines (VMs) licensed
 * Creation date
 * Status - the status can be one of the following items.
-   * Modifying - license is being created
+   * Modifying - The license is being created.
-   * Installed - license is ready to use
+   * Installed - The license is ready to use.
-   * Removing - license is being deleted
+   * Removing - The license is being deleted.

 ## Procedure to edit notes for Veeam licenses
 {: #veeam_managing_licenses-procedure-edit}